nuneskris/nuneskris.github.io/_teaching/Snowflake-S3-Integration.md

 date: 2024-06-01
 location: "Snowflake"
 ---
-I had used the Template SQL Worksheet provided by Snowflake with an end to end process to load data from Amazon S3.
+I had used the Template SQL Worksheet provided by Snowflake with an end to end process to load data from Amazon S3 which I play around with.
 It worked like a champ.
 Also used the Snowflake [documentation](https://docs.snowflake.com/en/sql-reference/functions/system_validate_storage_integration).

 # Setup
 ```sql